Need Employment?

 Prepare For The Employment Interview!

 Develop your personal “elevator pitch.”
-Many structured interviews, mainly at large companies, start with questions like, “Tell me about yourself.”
+Many structured interviews, particularly at large companies, begin with questions such as “Tell me about yourself.”
 The interviewer doesn’t want to hear about grade school or other irrelevant things.

-Focus on work and experience-related questions with the correct answer: In two minutes, the interviewer wants to understand your background, accomplishments, why you wish to work at this company, and future goals.
+Please focus on work and experience-related questions with the correct answer: In two minutes, the interviewer would like to understand your background, accomplishments, why you wish to work at this company, and future goals.

 • Keep it brief, between 30 seconds and two minutes, and memorize the basics so you don’t stammer when asked to describe yourself.
 You don’t want to sound like you memorized this, so only get the outline structure down and learn to adjust the rest depending on who you talk to.
-Practice your elevator pitch to someone who can give you honest feedback.
+Practice your elevator pitch with someone who can provide honest feedback.

 Reach Out To Those You Know!

 Make a list of everyone you know.
 Get your name and job situation out in as many possible ways.
-Any ideas you can think of, such as employment headhunters, your church, bulletin boards, phone calls, email blasts, telling all your friends that you are looking for work and if they know anyone hiring?
-Ask them to ask their friends, too.
+Any ideas you can think of, such as employment headhunters, your church, bulletin boards, phone calls, email blasts, telling all your friends that you are looking for work, and if they know anyone hiring?
+Ask them to ask their friends as well.

 Do not rule out cold-calling people from the phone book or the internet.
 Most importantly, make your employment requests known to God through prayer and church fellowship.

-• Connect with senior alumni friends from high school or college.
-Most people like people who have something in common, share the same values, beliefs, or hobbies, or have attended the same school.
-Reach out by calling alumni in your area, attending meetings, and growing your network.
+• Connect with senior alum friends from high school or college.
+Most people prefer people who share common values, beliefs, or hobbies, or who attended the same school.
+Reach out to alums in your area by calling, attending meetings, and expanding your network.

 • Use Social media such as LinkedIn and Facebook for the most significant effect.
 LinkedIn is a powerful tool for connecting easily with just the right people.
 Facebook is also an excellent way to let your friends and family know you are looking for work.
 Word of mouth is precious.
 You can get help for your marriage if that would be helpful.